rasmusbp/Assuming/README.md

 console.log(result); // -> 'return value from method'
 ```

-If chained to a `then` method the `otherwise` method will act like the "else" block`
+If chained to a `then` method the `otherwise` method will act like the "else" block:
 ```js
 const value = 1;
 const result = asumming(value === 1)